The biggest employers are successfully enacting vaccine mandates. Many smaller ones need help

 “It’s chaotic and unnerving to figure out the logistics of all this while you’re trying to run a business,” she said.

-The White House and some of America’s biggest companies increasingly view vaccine mandates as a powerful tool toward reducing covid-19 infections and getting back to business.
+The White House and some of America’s biggest companies increasingly view vaccine mandates as a powerful tool toward reducing coronavirus infections and getting back to business.
 Some major companies have reported outstanding results, including United Airlines, which was one of the first very large companies to impose a vaccine mandate and said last week that 99 percent of its employees got vaccinated.

 But in an economy facing gaping labor shortages and where vaccination rates have slowed, executives at smaller companies are less certain of their ability to compel compliance.
 They are trying to gently prod reluctant workers to get vaccinated ahead of an expected federal vaccine mandate for private employers with more than 100 workers.
 And they want to avoid business disruptions at the same time.